 The Thomas Merton Center is the official repository of Merton's artistic estate, which includes over thirteen hundred photographs and nine hundred drawings in addition to his writing.
 The Center archives more than fifty thousand Merton-related materials.Follow @MertonCenter

 The International Thomas Merton Society, formed in 1987, includes chapters throughout the world.
 The ITMS promotes the study of Thomas Merton and, with the Merton Center, co-publishes The Merton Seasonal.
 The next ITMS Conference will be held in Fairfield, Connecticut from June 13 - 16, 2013.

-The fourteenth general meeting of the International Thomas Merton Society will take place from June 4-7, 2015 at Bellarmine University in Louisville, Kentucky.
+The fifteenth general meeting of the International Thomas Merton Society will take place from June 15-18, 2017 at St. Bonaventure University in Olean, NY.